The short version

 We’re a group of Christians who love Jesus, love the Bible and want to help each other follow Jesus more.
 We’d love for you to come along!

-Feel free to read more about our beliefs below or have a listen to some of our talks.
+Feel free to read more about our beliefs below or have a listen to some of our sermons.

-We believe that there is one unique and eternal God, who exists in an everlasting, loving relationship of Father, Son and Spirit – one God in three persons.
-God is sovereign in all things, including creation, revelation, redemption, judgement and the establishing of his kingdom.
-As sovereign, loving creator and redeemer, he is worthy of all glory, honour and praise.
+There is one unique and eternal God, who exists in an everlasting loving relationship of Father, Son and Spirit—one God in three persons.
+God is sovereign in all things: including creation, revelation, redemption, judgement and the establishing of his kingdom.
+As sovereign loving creator and redeemer, he is worthy of all glory, honour and praise.

-We believe men and women together are created in the image of God, and therefore enjoy a unique dignity in creation and a unique relationship with God.
+Men and women together are created in the image of God, and therefore enjoy a unique dignity in creation and a unique relationship with God.
 Men and women together have dominion over the created order.
-Tragically, human nature is universally sinful since the fall and everyone is guilty before God.
+Tragically, human nature is universally sinful since the Fall and all are guilty before God.
 This leaves us under the wrath and condemnation of God.
 We are unable, without the prior regenerative work of God’s Spirit, to turn ourselves to God.

 About the Bible